chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break/dam-break.rst

     :alt: time-shots
     :align: center

-A python post-processing code `(dam-break-2d.py)` is added to the example folder to post-process the results.
+A python postprocessing code `(dam-break-2d.py)` is added to the example folder to postprocess the results.
 Run

 .. code-block:: text